Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD project.

 Considering the gap in the literature, proposed study will make use of targeted text-mining techniques to create a large micro-level databases of research funding and output of British institutes, especially in particular emerging sectors.
 Specific institutional settings of research funding will be used for establishing causality in a rigorous microeconometric analysis.

-We’d encourage you to contact Dr Ali Sina Onder at [email protected] to discuss your interest before you apply, quoting the project code.
+How to apply We’d encourage you to contact Dr Ali Sina Onder at [Email Address Removed] to discuss your interest before you apply, quoting the project code.

 When you are ready to apply, you can use our online application form (please follow the institution website link to access it).
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.